SkylerDaKat/BeatBangerSFW/README.md

 - (if you want to help, I'm looking! if you don't want to make a fork, you can contact me on reddit as F3mboiYomi
 - I'm looking for someone to make SFW versions of the NSFW animations, and possibly new sound effects, obviously this is all a collaborate effort so there's no payment (obviously, bc thats making profit off something created by someone else, if you decide to help, see ya there!)
 - AND THIS DOES NOT REMOVE NSFW FROM THE MODS, ONLY THE BASE GAME.
+- (PPS: There's files I just can't remove like the lovense image, or the ending image after beating the last level, so be careful with that)
 - anyways, have fun!